-All employees in the bargaining unit on the active payroll who completed at least six months of benefit eligible service at the University as of October 1, 2015 and remaining in the bargaining unit on the active payroll as of the implementation date of this Agreement shall receive a salary increase of 2% (1% for employees who have completed less than 6 months of benefits eligible service).
+All employees in the bargaining unit on the active payroll who completed at least twelve months of benefit eligible service at the University as of December 5, 2018 shall receive a salary increase of 2.3% (2% for employees who have completed 6-12 months of benefits eligible service and 1% for employees who have completed less than 6 months of benefits eligible service).

-All employees in the bargaining unit on the active payroll who completed at least six months of benefits eligible service at the University as of October 1, 2016 shall receive a salary increase of 2% (1% for employees who have completed less than 6 months of benefits eligible service).
+All employees in the bargaining unit on the active payroll who completed at least six months of benefits eligible service at the University as of October 1, 2019 shall receive a salary increase of 2% (1% for employees who have completed less than 6 months of benefits eligible service).

-All employees in the bargaining unit on the active payroll who completed at least six months of benefits eligible service at the University as of October 1, 2017 shall receive a salary increase of 2% (1% for employees who have completed less than 6 months of benefits eligible service).
+All employees in the bargaining unit on the active payroll who completed at least six months of benefits eligible service at the University as of October 1, 2020 shall receive a salary increase of 2% (1% for employees who have completed less than 6 months of benefits eligible service).